LTGS: Long-Term Gaussian Scene Chronology From Sparse View Updates: Experiments

 \subsection{Datasets \& baselines}

-\textbf{Datasets.} We use a synthetic dataset from CL-NeRF~\cite{cl-nerf}, which contains three scenes captured from different timesteps: [\textsc{Whiteroom, Kitchen, Rome}].
-Each timestep includes object-level sequential operations, including addition, deletion, replacement, and movement.
+\paragraph{Datasets} We use a synthetic dataset from CL-NeRF~\cite{cl-nerf}, which contains three scenes captured at different timesteps: [\textsc{Whiteroom, Kitchen, Rome}].
+Each timestep includes object-level sequential operations, such as addition, deletion, replacement, and movement.
 However, the motions are simple and do not exhibit diverse variations between objects in different steps.
-We additionally captured real-world scenes with more challenging settings, where objects may abruptly reappear in different configurations.
+We additionally captured challenging real-world scenes, where objects may abruptly reappear in different configurations.
 The dataset consists of image collections captured in five scenes at 5 different timesteps: [\textsc{Cafe, Diningroom, Hall, Lab, Livingroom}].

-\textbf{Baselines.} We compare our work to recent NeRFs and 3DGS variants.
-First, we evaluate against the original (1) 3DGS~\citep{3dgs} using all images for different timesteps as a reference.
-We further compare with (2) InstantSplat~\citep{instantsplat}, a few-shot reconstruction method applied independently at each timestep.
-To account for frameworks explicitly modeling dynamic scenes, we include (3) 4DGS~\citep{4dgs} and (4) Neural Scene Chronology (NSC)~\citep{neural_scene_chronology}.
+\paragraph{Baselines} We compare our work to recent NeRFs and 3DGS variants.
+First, we evaluate against the original (1) 3DGS~\cite{3dgs} using all images for different timesteps as a reference.
+We further compare with (2) InstantSplat~\cite{instantsplat}, a few-shot reconstruction method applied independently at each timestep.
+To account for frameworks explicitly modeling dynamic scenes, we include (3) 4DGS~\cite{4dgs} and (4) Neural Scene Chronology (NSC)~\cite{neural_scene_chronology}.
 In addition, we compare (5) 3DGS-CD, which explicitly detects and updates object-level changes.
-Finally, we evaluate against continual learning frameworks, including (6) CL-NeRF~\citep{cl-nerf} and (7) CL-Splats~\citep{cl-splats}.
-The works and their capabilities are also summarized in Table~\ref{table:related works}.
+Finally, we evaluate against continual learning frameworks, including (6) CL-NeRF~\cite{cl-nerf} and (7) CL-Splats~\cite{cl-splats}.
+The works and their capabilities are also summarized in~\cref{table:related works}.
 Refer to the supplement for details.